COSC-499-W2025/capstone-project-team-18/docs/logs/team_logs/week3.md

 ### Test Reports
 Similarly to above, given no code has been developed yet, there are subsequently no tests to be reported on.

+## Next Steps
+The next milestones for our group include completing the system architecture.
+This entails deciding upon our tech stack, integrating our requirements into feasible components, figuring out protocols/APIs and metrics.
+Additionally, the next milestone will include work on a Data Flow Diagram to represent input and outputs that the system will handle.